neurobagel/annotation_tool/README.md

 ## Quickstart

-The demo version of the annotation tool is hosted at [https://annotate.neurobagel.org/](https://annotate.neurobagel.org/).
+The latest (stable) version of the annotation tool is hosted at [https://annotate.neurobagel.org/](https://annotate.neurobagel.org/).

+The nightly (unstable) version of the annotation tool is hosted at [https://neurobagel-annotator.netlify.app/](https://neurobagel-annotator.netlify.app/).

 ## Local Installation